-Greenwood police requesting help from residents who own home security cameras
+Greenwood Police requesting help from residents who own home security cameras

 GREENWOOD, S.C.
-(WSPA) – Video surveillance is one of the best weapons to fight crime, according to the Greenwood Police Department(GPD).
+(WSPA) – Video surveillance is one of the best weapons to fight crime, according to the Greenwood Police Department.

 The detectives will note the address of the cameras and which street the cameras are pointed towards.
 In the instance a crime occurs in the neighborhood, investigators can quickly request footage from those who signed up for the program.